While visiting the Statue of Unity is the main event, there are many other smaller activities nearby to make your trip complete!

 Access to Sardar Sarovar Dam Viewpoints is included in all Statue of Unity tickets.
-A must visit place for nature lovers, visit the Sardar Sarovar Dam viewpoints to be surrounded by a vast expanse of mountains and forests alongside calm Narmada river waters.
+A must-visit place for nature lovers, visit the Sardar Sarovar Dam viewpoints to be surrounded by a vast expanse of mountains and forests alongside calm Narmada river waters.

-With a few tea and snack shops in the vicinity who accept only cash, the Sardar Sarovar Dam viewpoints offer a great location for a sun-set picnic, before heading back to the Statue of Unity for the laser show at 7 pm.
+With a few tea and snack shops in the vicinity that accept only cash, the Sardar Sarovar Dam viewpoints offer a great location for a sun-set picnic, before heading back to the Statue of Unity for the laser show at 7 pm.

 In addition to the Sardar Sarovar Dam viewpoints, visit the Panchmuli Lake to connect with nature.